-The glasses have a USB 2.0 high speed On-The-Go (OTG) port (the mag connector), which can be either a device port (when connecting the glasses to a PC or laptop), or a host port (needed for connecting to other devices, like a USB to WiFi dongle, or USB hub).
+The R-7 glasses have a USB 2.0 high speed On-The-Go (OTG) port (the mag connector), which can be either a device port (when connecting the glasses to a PC or laptop using the "Mag to USB" cable shown above), or a host port (needed for connecting to the Power Hub, which in turn allows connecting other USB devices, like a USB to WiFi dongle, USB to Ethernet, Smartphone, or USB hub, etc.).

 Glasses as USB Device:

-The first cable comes with the glasses; The standard mag to USB std A cable that ships with them configures the glasses as a USB device.
+The "Mag to USB" standard A cable shown above comes with the glasses; The standard cable configures the glasses as a USB device.
 When plugged into a host, if it is not fully charged and is running an App that is busy, the device can draw up to 2.4A @5V.
-If one were to connect the glasses to a phone or tablet acting as the USB host, this would probably not work since most phones or tablets can not source this much current.
+If one were to connect the glasses to a phone or tablet acting as the USB host, this would probably not work well since most phones or tablets can not source this much current.
 Even most laptops can't source this much power, although laptops usually handle it gracefully by communicating with the device about it's power needs and then limiting the current to the device as needed, the result being that the glasses may not charge as quickly.
 Phones/Tablets appear to not handle this well.
 Most phones are designed to be devices too, and do not handle sourcing power as a host.
 Better to use the Power Hub, making the glasses the Host, and the Phone or Tablet the device.
+See below.

 As a device, you can communicate with a laptop/PC using adb.
-The R-6 can also enable USB tethering in this configuration, where it acts as a DHCP server and assigns an IP address to the Laptop/PC.
-(R-7 does not yet have this feature.
-If this is something you'd be interested in, let us know and we can evaluate raising it's priority on the feature roadmap).
+The R-7 can also enable USB tethering in this configuration, where it acts as a DHCP server and assigns an IP address to the Laptop/PC, and enables direct IP networking from Apps on the glasses to the host.